rticommunity/rticonnextdds-examples/examples/using_qos_profiles/cs/README.txt

 Rtiddsgen generates two solutions for Visual Studio C++ and C#, that you will use to build the types and the C# example, respectively.
 First open
-listeners_type-dotnet4.0.sln and build the solution.
-Once you've done that, open listeners_example-csharp.sln and build the C# example.
+profiles_type-dotnet4.0.sln and build the solution.
+Once you've done that, open profiles_example-csharp.sln and build the C# example.

 Running C# Example
 ==================